Ownership in Mexico – Separating Fact from Fiction

 Fact: If you sell more than 25% of the shares in the U.S. Corporation, you have created a real estate transaction in

 Mexico and all Mexican Taxes apply.

 (This is Article 151 of the Mexican Revenue Code and is also declared in the International Tax Treaty between the U.S. and Mexico.
 If this is done, and you do not pay the Mexican Taxes, you will have created a tax burden over the property for the new owner.)

-Fact: You can own a property in a Mexican Corporation and take title fee simple only if the property is for development or investment purposes.
+Fact: You can own a property in a Mexican Corporation and take a title fee simply only if the property is for development or investment purposes.

 Fact: It is against the law for a foreigner to own property in a Mexican Corporation for residential purposes.

 We are recognized real estate leaders in Los Cabos.
-We pioneered the use of U.S. Title Policies and U.S. bonded third party escrows in Mexico for all our transactions.
-We understand the local laws regarding ownership of real estate in Mexico by foreign investors, and we will put this knowledge to work for you… making sure your investment is secure.
+We pioneered the use of U.S. Title Policies and the U.S. bonded third-party escrows in Mexico for all our transactions.
+We understand the local laws regarding ownership of the real estate in Mexico by foreign investors, and we will put this knowledge to work for you… making sure your investment is secure.

 - We never forget it’s your money and your investment… it’s our job to protect it.

 - We know the rules, we know the laws and we know Baja.
 We are the safe, secure way to buy real estate in Mexico.